cedar-policy/rfcs/text/0020-unique-record-keys.md

 In the case of record literals, the error could be caught in the CST->AST step, resulting in the user seeing a parse error rather than an evaluation error.
 In the case of `context`, the error would need to be caught when constructing the `Context` object.
-In other cases, e.g. if evaluating a Cedar subexpression produces a record with duplicate keys, the user would see an evaluation error.
-(But see "Unresolved questions" below.)
+In the case of records in entity attributes, the error could be caught when constructing an `Entity` object.
+There are no other cases, because currently, Cedar has no other way to construct a record value: there are only record literals, and records preexisting in `context` or entity attribute values.

+All of these cases would be caught prior to `is_authorized()` in Core, so we would not need a new category of evaluation error.
+No new evaluation errors would happen due to this proposal.

 I don't believe this change would have a significant effect on validation or width/depth subtyping of records, but please correct me if I'm wrong.